 An alexandrite laser is one that uses an alexandrite crystal is used as the laser source or medium.
 The alexandrite laser produces a specific wavelength of light in the infrared spectrum (755 nm).
 It is considered a red light laser.

 Alexandrite lasers are also available in the Q-switched mode.
-Q-switching refers to the technique of making the laser produce a high intensity beam in very short pulses.
+Q-switching refers to the technique of making the laser produce a high-intensity beam in very short pulses.

 The wavelength of high energy light emitted by the laser is converted to heat energy and this damages the specific target area.
 Thus alexandrite lasers work by a process of photothermolysis: this means using light (photo) to heat (thermo) a selected area for destruction (lysis).

-Alexandrite lasers cause very precise tissue destruction of the lesion and leave tissue in the surrounding area undamaged.
+Alexandrite lasers cause very precise tissue destruction of the lesion and leave the tissue in the surrounding area undamaged.

 The US Food and Drug Administration (FDA) has approved a range of alexandrite laser machines emitting infrared light (wavelength 755 nm) for various skin disorders.
 These include Ta2 Eraser™ (Light Age, California, USA), Apogee® (Cynosure, Massachusetts, USA) and Accolade™ (Cynosure, MA, USA), Individual machines may be specially designed to focus on specific skin problems.

 The following skin disorders can be treated with Alexandrite laser beams.